ethereum/consensus-specs/fork_choice/confirmation-rule.md

 - [**Confirmation Rule**](#confirmation-rule): Given a block and confirmation safety parameters, outputs whether the block is confirmed.
 - [**Confirmation Score**](#confirmation-score): Given a block, outputs the confirmation score for the block, i.e., the maximum possible confirmation safety parameters to deem the block confirmed.

 *Note:* These algorithms use floating point arithmetic in some places.
 The rest of `consensus-specs` uses `uint64` arithmetic exclusively to ensure that Ethereum clients arrive at the exact same results - a property crucial for consensus objects (such as the `BeaconState`).
 This document describes a local confirmation rule that is not used to derive any consensus objects.
-Using floating point arithmetic here allows for a more readbale specification, and client-native floating point arithmetic provides sufficient precision for its objective.
+Using floating point arithmetic here allows for a more readable specification, and client-native floating point arithmetic provides sufficient precision for its objective.

 ## Confirmation Rule